Motorcycle Insurance FAQ

-A: As discussed, rider can handle their claims in propria persona.
+A: As discussed, the rider can handle their claims in propria persona.
 But they would be better with a motorcycle lawyer pro.
-If the rider passed away, then the heirs would be making the claim.
-But need for legal insulation is even more true when a rider suffered a fatality.
+If the cyclist passed away, then the heirs would be making a claim.
+But the need for legal insulation is even more true when a cyclist suffered a fatality.

 The family members are typically in mourning and grieving.
-This is a time to contemplate alone.
-This is where an excellent leader can make their presence known.
+More than ever, this is a time to contemplate alone.
+So this is where an excellent leader can make their presence known as your counsel.
 Having a lawyer is like having body armor and a machine gun when confronted by a knife-wielding maniac.
 Ehline law act as legal Marines.
 Do or die; we make it happen!

-Of course, one potential penalty aside from the failure to recover general damages is that law enforcement could fine you.
-Because you failed to abide by California liability insurance law, the police may impound your bike.
-So beware of storage fees and court costs to clear the ticket and impound.
+Of course, one potential penalty aside from the failure to recover general damages is that law enforcement could fine you big bucks.
+And because you failed to abide by California liability insurance law, the police may impound your bike.
+Also, beware of storage fees and court costs to clear the ticket and impound.

 It could be that several medical specialists need to examine or operate on you.
 Only then can your legal counsel be competitive in his or her settlement negotiations.
 With good intel and evidence, your lawyer could hit a home run.
 So a top legal team could rapidly resolve the claim after release from medical treatment and rehab.